particledatagroup/hep-resources/README.md

     The Office of Educational Programs mission is to design, develop, implement, and facilitate workforce development and education initiatives that support the scientific mission at Brookhaven National Laboratory and the Department of Energy.

 * [CERN's education programmes](https://home.cern/about/what-we-do/our-educational-programmes):
-    CERN’s education and outreach programmes cover all ages from high-school students to university students.
+    CERN’s education and outreach programs cover all ages from high-school students to university students.
 Specifically, CERN offers the tailor-made High-School Students Internship Programme several times per year and the Beamline for Schools Competition, challenging high-school students from around the world to propose an experiment to carry out at a real research laboratory.
 The Laboratory also runs residential programmes for high-school teachers from around the world and a summer programme for undergraduate students.

 * [DESY Education](https://fortbildung.desy.de/index_eng.html):
     DESY Hamburg offers a regular series of public lectures and the DESY Science Café for young and old alike.